stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/notification_integration/notification_integrations/index.md

       description: Required parameter for the notification_integrations resource.
     - name: name
       value: string
+      description: >-
-      description: Name of the notification.
+        Name of the notification.
+(Required parameter for the notification_integrations resource.)
     - name: enabled
       value: boolean
       description: Whether the notification integration is enabled.